 Research into the design, implementation and maintenance of software, enabling development of software that is dependable, efficient and maintainable.
 Includes topics such as requirements engineering, software design, software quality (including reliability, safety, security and usability), software testing and analysis, software adaptation and evolution, software process and automation, and empirical software engineering.

-We aim to grow this area as a proportion of the EPSRC portfolio.
-This strategy recognises the high quality of this research area in the UK and the key underpinning role it has to play in several challenges of national importance.
+The strategy for this Research Area recognises the high quality of research in the UK and the key underpinning role it has to play in several challenges of national importance.

 By the end of the delivery plan period, we aim to have:

 - Increased UK capacity in software engineering to meet growing demands from several nationally important challenges, while maintaining a base of high-quality fundamental research at the core of the subject

 - A portfolio that plays a key role in enabling and supporting the foundation of new complex, open, scalable environments such as autonomous systems or an Internet of Things, requiring the strengthening of existing links with research areas such as Verification and Correctness, Artificial Intelligence Technologies and Pervasive and Ubiquitous Computing.
 This contribution will be needed to achieve the aims set out as part of the Future Intelligent Technologies EPSRC cross-ICT priority (including development of reliable, adaptive technologies).
 It should include consideration of how developments in hardware can influence software engineering, particularly in complementary research areas such as Architectures and Operating Systems and Microelectronics Design

 - Researchers giving more consideration to cyber-security challenges and contributing to ongoing work driven by security issues; researchers in this area are critical to achieving the objectives of the Safe and Secure EPSRC cross-ICT priority, particularly in developing resilient software that can form the foundations of complex, unpredictable systems